-How: For folks enrolled in DDA The Developmental Disabilities Endowment Trust Fund (www.ddeft.org) is a lower cost option, or folks can also go through a private attorney.
-Contact The Arc of King County for more information.
+How: For folks enrolled in DDA the Life Opportunities Trust (www.ddlot.org) is a lower cost option, folks can also go through an attorney.
+Contact The Arc of King County for resources to learn more.

 Advocacy & Community

 Make connections that might help your family during this transition.
 These may help you learn about resources and navigate the changes.
 Here are some programs within The Arc of King County.
 Other groups and organizations can be found on The Arc of King County resource guide.